01780 483931

 • Displaying Table Structures

-• SELECTing Column Data FROM a Table
+• Retrieving Column Data From a Table or View

-• SELECT DISTINCT Values
+• Selecting Unique Values

-• Restricting Rows using the WHERE Clause
+• Filtering Rows Using the WHERE Clause

 • Sorting Results Using ORDER BY